Futaleufú River

-The Futaleufú River, located in northern Patagonia, is one of the premier whitewater rivers in the world.
-One of only two rivers to cross the 5,308 kilometer Chile-Argentina border, the Futaleufú headwaters can be found in the glacial snow melt of the UNESCO protected Los Alerces National Park in Argentina.
+The Futaleufú River, located in northern Patagonia, is one of two rivers that cross the 5308 km Argentina–Chile border.
+Its headwaters can be found in the glacial snow melt of the UNESCO protected Los Alerces National Park in Argentina.
 The river gorge drops as low as 1700 m below the surrounding glaciated peaks.
-The name Futaleufú is an indigenous Mapuche word meaning "Big River.”
-Locals refer to the valley as "un paisaje pintado por Dios"—a landscape painted by God.
+The name Futaleufú is an indigenous Mapuche word meaning "Big River".
+Locals refer to the valley as "un paisaje pintado por Dios" — a landscape painted by God.